tupai-os/deus/README.md

 Install `rustup`.
 Instructions are available [here](https://www.rust-lang.org/install.html).

-Install and switch to the latest Rust nightly as the default toolchain.
+Install and switch to the latest Rust nightly as the default toolchain (from within the repository directory).

 ```
-rustup default nightly
+rustup override set nightly
 ```

 Install build prerequisites.

 ```
+cargo install bootimage
 cargo install cargo-xbuild
-cargo install bootimage --version "0.5"
+rustup component add rust-src
+rustup component add llvm-tools-preview
 ```

 Build the kernel for the default target using `bootimage`.